daos-stack/daos/doc/admin/deployment.md

 [{UUID:5d2f2517-9217-4d7d-9c32-70731c9ac11e Blockdev:pmem1 Dev:namespace1.0 NumaNode:1} {UUID:2bfe6c40-f79a-4b8e-bddf-ba81d4427b9b Blockdev:pmem0 Dev:namespace0.0 NumaNode:0}]
 ```

-Upon successful creation of the pmem devices, PMemM is properly configured and
+Upon successful creation of the pmem devices, the Intel(R) Optane(TM)
-one can move on to the next step.
+persistent memory is configured and one can move on to the next step.

 If required, the pmem devices can be destroyed via the --reset option: